23 School Britannia

 ‘I’ll leave that to you to work out.’

-‘Well, what if I don’t want to stop smoking your gear?’
+‘Well, what if I don’t want to give over smoking your gear?’

 ‘Son, I can’t make you stop, but I can sure make you wish you had!’